SPOTLIGHTING THE SCIENCE BEHIND THE CLIMATE CRISIS

 Ethical Framework for Climate Intervention

-In 2022, AGU launched its plan to develop an Ethical Framework for Climate Intervention Research, Experimentation and Deployment—an essential and urgent code of conduct to guide climate intervention measures that may be needed in addition to emissions reduction.
-The Ethical Framework builds off similar initiatives, including the Oxford Principles (2009), the Asilomar recommendations (2010), the Tollgate Principles (2018), and the draft resolution on geoengineering and its governance presented at the United Nations Environment Assembly in 2019.
+In October 2024, AGU, in collaboration with a global panel of experts, released the Ethical Framework Principles for Climate Intervention Research—an essential and urgent resource to guide climate intervention measures that may be needed in addition to emissions reduction.
+The Ethical Framework builds on similar initiatives, including the Oxford Principles (2009), the Asilomar recommendations (2010), the Tollgate Principles (2018), and the draft resolution on geoengineering and its governance presented at the United Nations Environment Assembly in 2019.

-AGU is seeking opportunities to discuss the Ethical Framework at COP28 and to collaborate with other organizations to demonstrate the crucial role of science in just solutions, policy and research.
+AGU is seeking opportunities to discuss the Ethical Framework at COP29 and to collaborate with other organizations to demonstrate the crucial role of science in just solutions, policy and research.

 READ MORE ABOUT THE ETHICAL FRAMEWORK